You’ve probably seen those jaw-dropping rooms where walls, trim, and ceiling all share the same rich color. It looks bold. It looks modern.

 What room will you try first?

-Grab some paint samples this weekend and see which shade speaks to you, and don’t forget to let us know how it went.
+Grab some paint samples this weekend and see which shade speaks to you.
+Don’t forget to let us know how it went.